ChimeHQ/Background/README.md

 ## Concept

 [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession)'s background upload and download facilities are relatively straightforward to get started with.
 But, they are surprisingly difficult to manage.
-The core challange is an operation could start and/or complete while your process isn't even running.
+The core challenge is an operation could start and/or complete while your process isn't even running.
 You cannot just wait for a completion handler or `await` call.
-This usually means you have to involve peristent storage to juggle state across process launches.
+This usually means you have to involve persistent storage to juggle state across process launches.

 You also typically need to make use of system-provided API to reconnect your session to any work that has happened between launches.
 This can be done a few different ways, depending on your type of project and how you'd like your system to work.